TommyGymer/Flight-Sim/OpenGL/Shaders/Vertex Shaders.md

 ## Vertex Shaders
 ---
-Vertex shaders handle the rendering of verticies and their location within a UV map
+Vertex shaders handle the rendering of vertices and their location within a UV map

 They take the location of each vertex within object space and convert this to world space using the camera position and orientation